Kenya Moore Sounds Off on 'RHOA's Spitgate and the NeNe Leakes Drama

 "You know, I wasn't in our last season, but last season, she certainly was not friends with anyone," she goes on to say.
 "She was a man on an island."

-In the midseason teaser for season 12, NeNe is seen, seemingly, making amends with her castmates, notably a tearful Porsha Williams and Kenya herself.
+In the midseason trailer for season 12, NeNe is seen, seemingly, making amends with her castmates, notably a tearful Porsha Williams, as well as Kenya and her husband, Marc Daly.
 But Kenya says it wasn’t genuine.

 "You're just making up with people because you have to, because you have no one else to film with or nothing else to do, you know?"
 Kenya notes.
 "So, that's what that is."